patklaey/docker-wordpress/README.md

     git clone https://github.com/patklaey/docker-wordpress
     cd docker-wordpress
     ```
-2. Modify the ```.env``` file to change passwords
+1. Modify the ```.env``` file to change passwords
     ```bash
     vi .env
     ```
-3. Start up the containers
+1. Start up the containers
     ```bash
     docker-compose up -d
     ```
-4. Point your browser to your blog, you should now see the Wordpress installation wizard
+1. Point your browser to your blog, you should now see the Wordpress installation wizard

-## Restore from backup
+## Install from existing Wordpress installation

 If there is an already existing installation, make sure you have your uploads copied (or mounted) to
 `/home/blog-uploads`, then follow those steps: